naveenleo/turtlegame/README.txt

 Turtle and Teleporters

+- The project has imported the own module turtle which is used as a drawing tool.

+- I have created a two player game.
+In which a point to point travel.

+- Functions are added for reuseability of code.

+- The code automatically generate random number for die-roll.

+User Manual:

 - A two player(red,blue) turtle game without any user action required.

 - The turtles are initially at the "start".